cybertraining-dsc/reu2022/contribute/insights.md

 Ask if you have an idea and want confirmation.

-Tho see the contrinutions you can look at GitHub Insights:
+To see the contributions, you can look at GitHub Insights:

 * [Project](https://github.com/cybertraining-dsc/reu2022/projects/2)
 * [Issues](https://github.com/cybertraining-dsc/reu2022/issues)